Small and Short Never Looked So Good

 Conquering the Arctic Tundra!

-As I traveled in the Russian Far East region the last two weeks I felt small.
+As I traveled in the Russian Far East region for the last two weeks, I felt small.
 Small in the massive tundra landscape, small next to bears and muskoxen, small as I looked up at the skies and had thousands of birds circling overhead, and small in one of the only ships in the Chukchi Sea.

 Small is good.